For the last 18 years, I’ve been answering the multitude of questions for do-it-your-selfers and…

-- Use urethane sealers rather than acrylic sealers
+- Use urethane sealers rather than acrylic sealers.

 Spray Application vs Roller to Seal Pavers

 Apply a flood coat to the paver surface including the joints.
 This method will apply the sealer very generously while allowing the sealer to soak into the sand joints as well.

-Water Based Sealer vs Solvent based
+Water Based Sealer vs Solvent Based

 The solvent based sealer tends to seal only the top surface of the sand compared to the water based, which soak down deeper into the sand.

-Whilst solvent based sealers can produce a nice high gloss surface they can also make the surface slippery if applied too thick.
+” While solvent-based sealers can produce a nice high gloss surface, they can also make the surface slippery if applied too thick.

-However, it is important to use a high solids acrylic sealer or a urethane modified acrylic sealer otherwise they fade and loose gloss after 6 month to a 1 year.
+However, it is important to use a high solids acrylic sealer or a urethane modified acrylic sealer, otherwise they fade and lose the glossy appearance after 6 months to a year.

 Polyurethane vs Acrylic

-The best water based polyurethanes are 2- parts (Part A and B requiring mixing).
+The best water based polyurethanes are 2-part products (Part A and B requiring mixing).
 These 2-part polyurethanes when mixed together chemically cross link to form a paver sealer that is highly durable and long lasting when exposed to sunlight and/or freeze thaw.

-The down side of using 2 part polyurethane to seal pavers is that they are more expensive and once mixed you have to use them.
+” The down side of using 2 part polyurethanes to seal pavers is that they are more expensive.
+And once you have mixed them, you have to use them.
 There is no shelf life or coming back the next day to seal pavers, with left over mixed product.

-The paver surface must be very dry when you apply the sealer otherwise you will get blushing (turning white) from trapped moisture.
+The paver surface must be very dry when you apply the sealer, otherwise you will get blushing (turning white) from trapped moisture.
 Once the sealer turns white it is virtually impossible to fix the problem.
 You have to strip off the sealer and start again.
 This is a major headache!